Connect Your Bleskomat ATM to LND via Bleskomat Platform

 - Lightning Configuration

-- Select “lnd” from the list of “Lightning Backend Types”
+- Select “Lightning Network Daemon (lnd)” from the list of options for “Lightning Backend Type”

 - In the Hostname field enter the IP Address and port number of your lnd node’s REST API